AmitXShukla/Mojo/book-src/intro.md

 ### Objective

-We'll gain expertise in the essential techniques of employing the Mojo Programming language to handle real-life scenarios.
-This knowledge is vital for the preparation of finance and supply chain data for advanced analytics, visualization, and predictive modeling through neural networks, machine learning models, training, testing and deployment.
+We’ll gain expertise in the essential techniques of employing the Mojo Programming language to handle real-life scenarios.
+This knowledge is vital for the preparation of advanced analytics, visualization, and predictive modeling through neural networks, machine learning models, training, testing and deployment.

 ### Subject

-It's important to note that this particular series will concentrate solely on using Mojo as one AI language to solve a real life AI problem.
+It’s important to note that this particular series will concentrate solely learning Mojo fundamentals as one AI language.

 ### Following